walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery-format.md

 This is HKDF-SHA-256 extract followed by a single 32-byte expand block for each explicitly separated retry context.
 Decimal integers use ASCII digits without leading zeroes; zero is `0`. `domain` is 1–128 printable non-space ASCII characters. `index` is an integer from 0 through 2^31−1.
-Production creation uses the newly generated identity UUID and index zero.
+The former creation path used the identity UUID and index zero.
 The format retains the domain/index rather than relying on a wallet database name or device identifier.

 ## Independent fixture